altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 "I’ve had a weird week."
 ~Sudden relief flooded her.~
-~Adrenaline still pumping and she giggled a bit at the absurdity of it all.~ ~Stifling that down she sighed.~
+~Adrenaline still pumping and she giggled a bit at the absurdity of it all.~ ~Her neck was still pulsing, her heart slowing and the world seemed to go by faster.~ ~Stifling that down she sighed.~
 "A weird fucking week."
 ~There was a pause...~